 Students will create a wide range of sculptures using various materials, tools and techniques.
 Clay sculpting will be a large part of the class and will supplement any pottery classes that students may take.
-Materials will range from clay, wood, stone, plaster, and drywall.
+Materials could range from clay, paper, wire, and plaster.
 All projects must be completed in order to receive credit for this course.